Innovations Using External Data

 |BMI||Activity||Has gym membership||Plays sport|

 In our example above, we can see that Joe Blog’s has listed his BMI as low and that he is active.
 But we can see with external data that he is not a member of a gym and he does not play sport.
-Therefore, he has a highly likelihood of non-disclosure.
+Therefore, he has a high likelihood of non-disclosure.

 What does this have to do with IFA’s?